babsey/ng4-d3-chart/README.md

 # ng4-d3-chart

-This project was adapted from d3-ng2-demo (https://github.com/tomwanzek/d3-ng2-demo).
+This project was adapted from d3-ng2-demo (<https://github.com/tomwanzek/d3-ng2-demo>).
 It illustrates the normal distribution.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build